CREDITS

 Once you choose to stand, you can no longer draw or play cards.

-ENDING THE ROUND
+ENDING THE SET

 WINNING & TIEBREAKING